 How you can participate

-In this way, individuals and businesses could accelerate knowledge in what kind of light works for whom and in what context.
+Individuals and businesses could thereby accelerate knowledge in what kind of light works for whom and in what context.

 Feel free to get in touch with your idea or project that you think could be important to discuss, join our LinkedIn group or subscribe to our Newsletter.